A privacy-enhancing protocol and browser extension.

 The server picks a generator point

-and publishes
+G and publishes

-somewhere where every client
+sG somewhere where every client

 knows it.